Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The dried flowering branch tips with flowers, leaves and stems are used.
-The drug comes mainly from cultivation in Germany, Eastern Europe and Chile.
+The dried flowering branch tips with flowers, leaves, and stems (Hyperici herba) are used.
+The commercially available drug comes mainly from cultivation in Germany, Eastern Europe, and Chile.

 Constituents of the herbal drug

-St. John's Wort contains hypericin (naphthodianthrone), hyperforin (Phloroglucinderivat), flavonoids and biflavones.
+St. John's wort contains hypericin (naphthodianthrone), hyperforin (phloroglucinol derivative), flavonoids, and biflavones.

 Quality of the drug